einat/nddrylliog-blog/2012-10-20-olden-world.md

 By the way, here's a bright idea I just had.
-Since we all agree that these debates have, obviously, one and the same objective - the greatness and support of Art itself, let's get started on a prodigious adventure: how about giving basic income(2) to artists?
+Since we all agree that these debates have, obviously, one and the same objective - the greatness and support of Art itself, let's get started on a prodigious adventure: how about giving basic income[2] to artists?
 Let's make it even more comfortable: a monthly, unconditional 2000 EUR.
 Survival is ensured, money is not a worry anymore, all that's left is Art.

-(2) In French: revenu de base / revenu universel.

 You'll see.
 Music stores will see a revival... in quality.

+[1] - [HADOPI](http://en.wikipedia.org/wiki/HADOPI_law) is French law and anti-piracy organism.

+[2] - In French: revenu de base / revenu universel.

 **This is an approximate translation of this article: [Le vieux monde s’accroche, et croit qu’on lui doit tout](http://jcfrog.com/blog/le-vieux-monde-saccroche-et-croit-quon-lui-doit-tout/)**